CroffZ/Minesweeper/README.md

 # Minesweeper
-A minesweeper game based on Java using MVC design.
+A minesweeper game based on Java Swing using MVC design.

 ## How to run
 ```bash